 At Liberty Primary School we deliver the computing National Curriculum objectives through the Purple Mash Scheme of learning.
-Via Purple Mash, computing is organised into three core strands outlined in the National Curriculum Through this approach we aim to give our pupils the life-skills that will enable them to use computational thinking and creativity to understand and change the world.
+Via Purple Mash, computing is organised into three core strands outlined in the National Curriculum: computational thinking, digital literacy and information technology.
+These three strands are taught through weekly computing lessons.
+In addition, via our Cornerstones topics computing is utilised in other areas of the curriculum where children use their digital literacy skills to create content in subjects such as Mathematics, English, History, Science and Design and Technology.
+We support the children to fine tune their research and data gathering skills using ICT.
+Through this approach we aim to give our pupils the life-skills that will enable them to use computational thinking and creativity to understand and change the world.

-As Computing is a statutory subject, all classes teach and learn Computing at least once a week as well as discreetly with other subjects.
+As Computing is a statutory subject, all classes teach and learn Computing at least once a week as well as discreetly within other subjects.
 Computing is mapped out across the curriculum using the Purple Mash scheme of work focusing on the objectives stated in the National Curriculum.
-Additional
+Additional Cornerstones scheme of work also enables the children to cover strands of the Computing National Curriculum in relation to the focused topic per half term.
+This allows the children to demonstrate their knowledge and understanding of topics and digital literacy in a meaningful way that is then shared with their classmates, during celebration assemblies and with parents during our express days.

 Children in the Early Years will have access to a range of devices and remote controlled toys and resources so that they can explore simple technologies independently and use them in their learning and play.
-Children across school are encouraged to use technology where appropriate to support their learning in all subjects and to share their work on relevant platforms.
+Throughout Key Stage 1, children are taught to use technology purposefully to create, organise, store, manipulate and retrieve digital content.
+In Key Stage 2, children select, use and combine a variety of software on a range of digital devices to design and create a range of programs, systems and content that accomplishes given goals.
+Children across school are encouraged to use technology where appropriate to support their learning in all subjects and to share their work on appropriate platforms.

 Our Computing Curriculum has been structured to demonstrate a progression of knowledge and skills and ensures that children can build on their understanding, as each new concept and skill is taught with opportunities for children to revisit skills and knowledge as they progress through school.